 Practice Owner & Veterinarian

-Canberra has brought numerous opportunities for me as I worked for a few vet hospitals across the city while getting a bit of world travel in between the years.
-I love to keep my hands in both the medical and the surgical side of things and am always endeavouring to further my skills by undertaking post-graduate training in these areas.
-I have just completed two years further study in feline medicine.
+Being a vet allows me to be part of a beautiful bond between people and their animals.
+I enjoy both medicine and surgery and am always endeavouring to further my skills by undertaking post-graduate training in these areas.
+I do many of the ultrasounds at Brudine.
+I have also completed two years further study in feline medicine and enjoy being able to treat complex medical cases.
 I particularly like treating beautiful senior pets and helping them to age gracefully.
-I have my very own fur child, Olive (10 year old Kelpie) and in my spare time I enjoy quilting and gardening.
+I have my very own fur child, Olive (12 year old Kelpie) and in my spare time I enjoy quilting and gardening.

 Dr Charles Webb